Trean Insurance Group Begins U.S. IPO Effort (Pending:TIG)

 Company & Technology

-Management is headed by founder, president and CEO Mr. Andrew O'Brien, who was previously EVP at the E.W.
+Management is headed by founder, president, and CEO Mr. Andrew O'Brien, who was previously EVP at the E.W.
 Blanch Company and has held senior positions at other insurance industry firms prior to that.

 Below is a brief overview video of casualty insurance: